-Medicare only pays for dental in very rare instances.
+Medicare rarely pays for dental services.
 Medicare Part A may pay for certain dental services that you get in a hospital if you need emergency or complicated dental procedures.9

-Did You Know: Some dental plans require a waiting period before covering major dental work such as crowns or bridges.
-Our team researched dental plans and provided our picks for the best Medicare dental supplement plans for seniors to help you find the right one for your needs.
+Did You Know?
+Some dental plans require a waiting period before covering major dental work such as crowns or bridges.
+Our team researched dental plans and provided SeniorLiving.org's favorite picks for Medicare dental supplement plans to help you find the right one for your needs.

 We need to take care of our eyes as we age.
-Older adults may face glaucoma, age-related macular degeneration, and cataracts.
+Older adults and other Medicare beneficiaries may face glaucoma, age-related macular degeneration, and cataracts.
 Adding a vision insurance plan to your Medicare coverage can lessen the worry about unexpected expenses.
 Head to our guide to the best vision insurance for seniors for a breakdown of our recommendations for vision plans for older adults.

 Just say no to procrastination when it comes to enrolling in Medicare and supplement insurance!
 According to Medicare.gov, if you miss open enrollment, you may pay the following late enrollment penalties or, in the worst-case scenario, be denied coverage.

-- Medicare Part A and Part B: If you don't enroll in Part A and Part B during your initial enrollment period, you will have to wait to sign up.
-This may cause a gap in your coverage, and you may have to pay a lifetime late enrollment penalty — and that penalty gets bigger the longer you wait.
+- Medicare Part A and Part B: If you don't enroll in Part A and Part B during your initial enrollment period, you may have to wait to sign up.
+This may cause a gap in your coverage, and you may have to pay a lifetime late enrollment penalty — and that late enrollment penalty gets bigger the longer you wait.